dev-branch/python-numpy-pandas-evaluation/README.md

 # python-numpy-pandas-evaluation

+### Pull Request

+There are 2 items to this evaluation.

+- Programming
+- Modeling

+After you have completed the assignment, send a pull request back to the original github repository.

 ### Programming

 You have an `assessment.py` and `testing.py` file.
 You should create a `src` and `test` directory for each with the `__init__.py` file.
 You should use `pytest` to make sure your code is working.